akxen/wholesale-price-targeting/README.md

-# Wholesale price targeting via refunded emissions payments
+# Emissions reduction and wholesale electricity price targeting using an output-based mechanism
 This notebook contains code which implements a mathematical program used to calibrate an output-based emissions abatement policy.
 Specifically, the program determines values for permit prices and the sectoral emissions intensity baseline that yields given environmental and economic objectives.
 A derivation of the mathematical program is given in `mppdc_derivation.pdf` within the `derviation` folder.